fsprojects/AzureStorageTypeProvider/README.md

-AzureTypeProvider
+Azure Storage Type Provider
 =================

-An F# Azure Type Provider which can be used to explore e.g. Blob Storage and easily apply operations on Azure assets.
+An F# Azure Type Provider which can be used to explore Azure Storage assets i.e. Blob and Table Storage, and then easily apply operations on those asset.

-The goal is to create a provider which allows lightweight access to your Azure assets within the context of e.g. F# scripts to allow CRUD operations quickly and easily.
+The goal is to create a provider which allows lightweight access to your Azure storage data within the context of e.g. F# scripts to allow CRUD operations quickly and easily.

 # Blob Storage
+The blob storage provider is geared for ad-hoc querying of your data, rather than programmatic access.

 ##Create a connection to your Azure account
 	type account = Elastacloud.FSharp.AzureTypeProvider.AzureAccount< "accountName","accountKey" >
-##Download a file from Azure
+##Download a file from Azure into memory
 Intellisense automatically prompts you for containers and files.
 There's a single Download() method on every file.
 It will return a different type depending on the extension of the file.

 	// Downloads LeagueTable.csv as an Async<string>
 	let textAsyncWorkflow = async {
-		let! text = account.Containers.container1.``LeagueTable.csv``.Download()
+		let! text = account.Containers.container1.``LeagueTable.csv``.DownloadAsync()
 		printfn "%s" (text.ToLower())
 		return text
 	}

 	// Can also do this
-	let text = account.Containers.container1.``LeagueTable.csv``.Download() |> Async.RunSynchronously
+	let text = account.Containers.container1.``LeagueTable.csv``.DownloadAsync() |> Async.RunSynchronously

-	// Downloads binary.zip as an Async<Byte[]>
-	let binaryAsyncWorkflow = async {
-		let! binaryArray = account.Containers.container1.``binary.zip``.Download()
-		printfn "%d bytes downloaded" binaryArray.Length
-		return binaryArray
-	}
+	// Or this - don't use on large files though, will lock up FSI whilst downloading... let text = account.Container.container1.``LeagueTable.csv``.Download()

-	// Downloads document.xml as an Async<XDocument>
+	// Downloads document.xml as an XDocument
-	let xmlAsyncWorkflow = async {
-		let! xmlDoc = account.Containers.container1.``document.xml``.Download()
+	let xmlDoc = account.Containers.container1.``document.xml``.Download()
-		printfn "First element is %A" xmlDoc.Elements() |> Seq.head
+	// xmlDoc is an XDocument, NOT a plain string printfn "First element is %A" xmlDoc.Elements() |> Seq.head xmlDoc

-		return xmlDoc
-	}
+	// Open a file as a stream - ideal for binary data or large files that you want to process sequentially
+	// Works on any file
+	let stream = account.Containers.container1.``binary.zip``.OpenStream()
+	let textStream = new StreamReader(stream)
+	let firstLine = textStream.ReadLine()
+	// etc. etc.

+For non-text and xml files, you will get a ```DownloadString()``` function that can be used, although there is no guarantee that the contents of the file will be text :)

-##Download a file to the local file system
+##Downloading files to the local file system

-	// Asynchronously downloads LeagueTable.csv to a file locally account.Containers.container1.``LeagueTable.csv``.DownloadToFile(@"D:\LeagueTable.csv")
+	// Downloads LeagueTable.csv to a file locally account.Containers.container1.``LeagueTable.csv``.DownloadToFile(@"D:\LeagueTable.csv")

+	// Downloads an entire folder locally
+	account.Containers.container1.``myfolder``.DownloadFolder(@"D:\MyFolder")

+	// Downloads an entire container locally
+	account.Containers.container1.DownloadContainer(@"D:\MyContainer")

 #Table Storage
 ##Get a list of tables
 	account.Tables. // list of tables are presented